 The 23rd WALK for HAWC in Salem, Mass. on Sunday, April 26, was a great success, with more than $100,000 raised to support the programs and services offered by HAWC (Healing Abuse Working for Change).
-The proceeds from the agency’s biggest fundraiser directly impact the variety of services HAWC offers its clients who are coping with domestic violence-related issues in 23 cities and towns across the North Shore.
+The proceeds from the agency’s biggest fundraiser directly impact the variety of services HAWC offers its clients who are coping with domestic abuse-related issues in 23 cities and towns across the North Shore.

 “This year’s walk went even better than we expected,” said Anthony DiPietro, HAWC’s executive director.
 “Our staff, board of directors, and clients are so grateful to the nearly 1,000 people who joined us for the event.
 The contributions raised from this event are truly crucial to our ability to help the thousands of clients we serve annually.”

 “I wish that when my mother was going through her abuse and later when I was in my situation that we knew about agencies like HAWC,” Gordon said.
-“The advocates at HAWC have the essential tools to teach victims who often feel worthless and deserving of their pain how to cope with and overcome violence.”
+“The advocates at HAWC have the essential tools to teach survivors who often feel worthless and deserving of their pain how to cope with and overcome violence.”

 HAWC is grateful to Eastern Bank, the event’s presenting sponsor, for its significant support of the agency’s work.